 Based on the direct impacts to upland dispersal habitat, foraging, and refugia habitat, aquatic non-breeding dispersal and foraging habitat, and breeding habitat, there is potential for take of individual California red-legged frog to occur.
-Impacts to designated critical habitat are anticipated.
+Impacts to designated critical habitat are anticipated, although the impacts would not constitute adverse modification.
 Therefore, the project "may affect, and is likely to adversely affect" California red-legged frog under FESA.